coder/docs/guides/troubleshooting/inotify-watch-limits.md

 configuration file, or apply a DaemonSet to the Kubernetes cluster to apply that change to all nodes automatically.

+> You must rebuild workspaces before your changes take effect.

 For example, you can create a file called `/etc/sysctl.d/watches.conf` and include the following contents: